dymodi/dymodi.github.io/Research/Literature-Reviews/Eagle-Related-Works.md

 [7] Davies, N., Taft, N., Satyanarayanan, M., Clinch, S., & Amos, B. (2016, February). **Privacy mediators: Helping iot cross the chasm**.
 In Proceedings of the 17th International Workshop on Mobile Computing Systems and Applications (pp. 39-44).
 ACM.

 [8] Yu, T., Sekar, V., Seshan, S., Agarwal, Y., & Xu, C. (2015, November). **Handling a trillion (unfixable) flaws on a billion devices: Rethinking network security for the internet-of-things**.
 In Proceedings of the 14th ACM Workshop on Hot Topics in Networks (p.
 5).
 ACM.

+[9] Corna, A., Fontana, L., Nacci, A. A., & Sciuto, D. (2015, March). **Occupancy detection via iBeacon on Android devices for smart building management**.
+In Proceedings of the 2015 Design, Automation & Test in Europe Conference & Exhibition (pp. 629-632).
+EDA Consortium.

+[10] Katevas, K., Haddadi, H., Tokarchuk, L., & Clegg, R. G. (2016, September). **Detecting group formations using iBeacon technology**.
+In Proceedings of the 2016 ACM International Joint Conference on Pervasive and Ubiquitous Computing: Adjunct (pp. 742-752).
+ACM.

+[11] Cui, B., Zhou, W., Fan, G., & Wu, Y. (2017, August). **Smart mobile APP of museum—Investigations and design for local culture protection**.
+In Computer Science and Education (ICCSE), 2017 12th International Conference on (pp. 38-41).
+IEEE.

+[12] Mirri, S., Prandi, C., Salomoni, P., & Monti, L. (2016, November). **Social Location Awareness: A Prototype of Altruistic IoT**.
+In New Technologies, Mobility and Security (NTMS), 2016 8th IFIP International Conference on (pp. 1-5).
+IEEE.

+[13] Park, M., Song, Y., Lee, J., & Paek, J. (2016, October). **Design and Implementation of a smart chair system for IoT**.
+In Information and Communication Technology Convergence (ICTC), 2016 International Conference on (pp. 1200-1203).
+IEEE.

+[14] Srinivasan, V. S., Kumar, T., & Yasarapu, D. K. (2016, May). **Raspberry Pi and iBeacons as environmental data monitors and the potential applications in a growing BigData ecosystem**.
+In Recent Trends in Electronics, Information & Communication Technology (RTEICT), IEEE International Conference on (pp. 961-965).
+IEEE.